Our committees

-QFF hosts policy and advisory committees to ensure our members are represented on key issues impacting the Queensland agriculture sector.
+QFF hosts and facilitates industry policy and advisory committees to ensure our members are represented on key issues impacting the Queensland agriculture sector.

 The Biosecurity Committee’s role is to provide strategic oversight and direction for QFF member’s priorities as they pertain to key biosecurity issues and related trends affecting Queensland agriculture.
 The Secretary of the Committee sits at the state level on the Biosecurity Queensland Ministerial Advisory Council (BQMAC) providing advice to and seeking action from the Minister for Agricultural Industry Development and Fisheries, and the Department of Agriculture and Fisheries.